sleekmason/Lilidog-Bookworm/README.md

 Lilidog is based on Debian, with most of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize further.

-### There are currently Four stable versions of Lilidog available for Bullseye.
+### There are several versions of Lilidog available based on users needs and wants.

-NOTE - For All live sessions, Username is "user" and root password (sudo) is "live".
+Click on 'Files', and then 'Releases' to see the different versions currently available.

-- Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use.
+- Lilidog full version -  Has most programs already installed for everyday use, and installers for several others.
-This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few.
+This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic and Libreofficeto name a few.
+This build comes with approx. 1300 packages installed, still making for a lightweight general setup.

-- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog while allowing you to choose most all of your OWN packages.
+- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog while allowing you to choose most all of your own main packages.
+This option includes all of the Lilidog options found in the full version while still being as light as possible.
+Approx. 1080 packages installed.

-Currently contains xfce4-terminal, Thunar, and Mousepad to get you started.
-Design your system with any other programs you might like.
-__sudo apt update && sudo apt install synaptic__ for a graphical interface to make installing your programs easier.
+- Beardog - A play on words a bit.
+This is the "bare" minimal version of Lilidog with no ld theme changer.
+Thunar geany and lxterminal are the default installed applications.
+You don't need to be an advanced user to use Beardog, but a basic understanding of linux is probably a good idea.
+Approx. 920 packages installed.
+If you are wanting to start with a bare build system, this may be the one for you!

 - Lilidog-i386 (Bullseye i386 full version) Uses the same base packages as the amd64 version, but for older hardware.
 You may need to boot with the kernel parameter 'forcepae' if you have difficulties.
 This version will no longer be available after debian changes from Bullseye to Bookworm.

-- Beardog - A play on words a bit.
-This is the "bare" minimal version of Lilidog with no ld theme changer.  pcmanfm and lxterminal are default.
-Upon login, you will be presented with an option to install a few of the more common items people like to have on their system, including a login manager, jgmenu with icon control, dunst with sound control, transparency, backports & kernel, and the rest of the installers if you want.
-If you are wanting to start with a bare system, this may be the one for you!

 ### You may also find a testing or sid version on occasion.

-At various times you may also find a bookworm addition and/or a sid addition.
-These builds are for testing purposes.
-Both sid (unstable) and bookworm (testing) may contain yet unknown errors.
-Realistically, the stable builds are the way to go for most people unless you just like to tinker.
-If you choose one of these builds, be prepared to update frequently.
-Some of the installers will also be unavailable until Bookworm becomes stable in the summer of 2023.
-If you dual boot, you will want to edit /etc/default/grub as root and uncomment GRUB_DISABLE_OS_PROBER=false and then 'sudo update-grub' in a terminal to see your other distributions.
+While generally stable, these are for testing purposes and should be recognized as such if used.

  Join the Lilidog forum to report any issues and keep lilidog bug free!
+Forum Link: https://www.forum.lilidog.org/ <br/>
 See further below for features.

 ### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version! (stable).
 Click below for the others.